 Senate Bill 43 in San Mateo County

-SB 43, which became effective on January 1, 2024, expands the authority of the law governing mental health commitment (the Lanterman-Petris-Short or LPS Act) to include application to individuals with severe substance use disorders (SUD).
+Senate Bill 43 expands the authority of the law governing mental health commitment (the Lanterman-Petris-Short or LPS Act) to include application to individuals with severe substance use disorders (SUD).
 The law states that individuals with severe SUD who meet criteria, including inability to take care of medical needs to prevent serious harm, can be placed on involuntary holds of 72-hours or longer, and can also potentially be placed on conservatorship for multiple years.
+All Counties are required to “implement” this law no later than January 1, 2026.

-Learnings from Listening Sessions
+Implementation Learnings from Previous Listening Sessions

 The County held three listening sessions in May 2024 which included a wide range of stakeholders, ranging from people with lived experience, to inpatient, residential, and outpatient service providers, to hospital systems, and first responders.
 The input from these listening sessions has informed our approach to this planning process by identifying gaps in the current system and ideas for the future.
 Gaps identified in the current system include: